openstack-archive/tripleo-docs/deploy-guide/source/features/baremetal_overcloud.rst

       172.21.2.0/24 --gateway 172.21.2.1  --allocation-pool \
       start=172.21.2.201,end=172.21.2.250 provisioning-subnet

-As defined in ``Preparing networking``, you can create a tenant nework along with a ``default-router`` to link the provisioning and tenant networks.
+As defined in ``Preparing networking``, you can create a tenant network along with a ``default-router`` to link the provisioning and tenant networks.

 Configuring networks